- Registering available domains

 Nidoma has been successful in snapping this domain, but you were not the only Nidoma client who ordered it.
 The e-mail will contain information about the auction, which lasts at least 48 hours, and will finish at 18:00 on the date given.
 You will always be able to bid and check the status of the auction in your Nidoma Account, in the "auctions in progress" section.
 Please note that auctions cannot finish at the weekend, so any auction deadline will be pushed back to the following Monday.

-Yes, you can: choose "Domain Redirect" from the Bulk Action menu in the 'Domain Management' area of your dashboard and indicate the URL to which the domain should be redirected.
+Yes, you can: choose "Domain Redirect" from the Bulk Action menu in the "Domain Management" area of your dashboard and indicate the URL to which the domain should be redirected.
+Please note that this option will change the DNS to Nidoma's default settings: ns1.nidomans.com and ns2.nidomans.com.

 The redirect will only work if the active DNS settings are those of Nidoma.
 If you set up a redirect, the DNS settings will automatically switch to those of Nidoma.